kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 service_account_token_path = "/etc/kanidm/unixd_token"
 ```

-Alternately, `systemctl edit kanidm-unixd.service` has comments on how to use systemd credentials to load the token.
+Alternately, the provided systemd service file (editable with `systemctl edit kanidm-unixd.service`) has comments on how to use systemd credentials
+to load the token.

 ## nsswitch